MARKET SNAPSHOT: Dow On Track For 200-point Jump, Putting 26,000 Within Reach

 Which stocks are in focus?

-UnitedHealth Group Inc.'s stock (UNH) traded 3% higher in premarket action after the insurer posted quarterly earnings and revenue that topped expectations, while Citigroup Inc.'s (C) results were still to come.
+UnitedHealth Group Inc.'s stock (UNH) traded 3% higher in premarket action after the insurer posted quarterly earnings and revenue that topped expectations.

+Citigroup Inc.'s (C) reported a loss in the fourth quarter, as its earnings were wiped out by a $22 billion charge related to the new tax law.
+Shares were trading 2.7% higher.

 Shares in Ford Motor Co.
 (F) could be in focus, after the auto maker teased an all-electric SUV (http://www.marketwatch.com/story/ford-teases-all-electric-mach-1-suv-coming-in-2020-2018-01-14) -- the "Mach 1" -- on Sunday, saying it will spend $11 billion on electric cars through 2022.
 Ford made the announcement at the North American International Auto Show in Detroit.